Recontribution of COVID-19 early release payments

 If you’re making recontributions but aren’t going to exceed your annual cap, it is not necessary to complete the recontribution form but the amount will count towards your after-tax contribution cap.
 You should consider whether this is right for your situation and may want to consult a financial adviser or tax agent.

-The recontribution will count towards your lifetime transfer balance cap when you retire and your overall super balance when it’s recalculated at the end of the financial year.
+The recontribution will count towards your transfer balance cap when you retire and your overall super balance when it’s recalculated at the end of the financial year.